microsoft/pxt/docs/writing-docs/tutorials/control-options.md

 ### ~

-Typically, when a tutorial starts the default editor view is for the editing code in the language specified for the tutorial.
+Typically, when a tutorial starts the default editor view it's for the editing code in the language specified for the tutorial.
 If your tutorial has steps for creating assets (tilemaps, images, tiles, or animations) when the tutorial begins, you can have the Asset Editor displayed instead of the Blocks or Code editors.
 You specify this with the **@preferredEditor** option using the ``asset`` setting.

 ```
 ### @preferredEditor asset